 Patenting is complex

 Prior art searching and patentability determinations are time consuming and complex tasks.
 Additionally, all patents, patent applications, and non patent literature from around the world need to be examined and considered in an exhaustive search.
 An exhaustive search includes searching in other related fields.
-Other related fields are areas of potential use or related technologies that may be applicable.
+When considering how to do a patent search, other related fields are areas of potential use or related technologies that may be applicable.

 Help is Available

 Disclaimer: Nothing in this article constitutes legal advice.
-If you are unsure, book a Free Initial Consultation to discuss the available options.
+If you are unsure, book a Free Consultation to discuss the available options on how to do a patent search.
 Contact Carson Patents® firm for prior art searching.
-Read about patenting costs.
-Start the steps to patenting for your invention.
+Check out our article about patent cost.
+Start the steps to patent for your invention.